Spherical Tropicalization

-We show the existence part of the theorem in \S\ref{tropcompactifgeneral} in a vastly more general setting (Thm. \ref{tropcompexist}), where $G$ is replaced by a surjective smooth (relatively) affine group scheme with connected fibers over a normal noetherian scheme $S$, $G/H$ by a homogeneous $G$-scheme $U$ (Def. \ref{hmgscheme}) that admits an equivariant compactification (Def. \ref{equivcompactifcomple}), and $Y$ by a closed subscheme, flat over $S$, such that $\mu(G\times_S Y)=U$, where $\mu:G\times X\rightarrow X$ is the multiplication map of $X$.
-The proof of (i) follows almost immediately from this.
-The second result of the theorem is based on a spherical version of \emph{Tevelev's lemma} (Lem. \ref{tevelevlem}).
+Definition~\ref{rgaerhaer} makes sense for subvarieties of arbitrary homogenous spaces and we prove Theorem~\ref{mainthmspherical} in \S\ref{tropcompactif} based on analogous results in this more general setting.
+This, in turn, is based on our generalization (Theorem~\ref{equivflat}) of the flattening by blow-up theorem \cite{RG} to the equivariant setting.

-In \S\ref{allexamples} we work on some examples of spherical tropicalization.
-First we show that tropicalization of subvarieties of a torus $\tt^n$, when viewed as a spherical homogeneous space $G/H$ for $G=B=\tt^n$ and $H$ the trivial subgroup, is the same as the usual toric tropicalization.
-Thus spherical tropicalization is indeed an extension of the toric one.
+In the toric case, tropicalization is usually defined in a more general setting, for subvarieties of $T$ defined over the field $\overline K$ of Puiseux series, in which case it is a support of a polyhedral complex rather than a fan.
+Tropical compactifications in this setting have been studied in \cite{LQ,G,HKT}.
+In the spherical setting, the tropicalization of a subvariety $Y\subset G/H$ defined over $\overline K$ is also well-defined, using the formula $\trpz(Y(\overline{K}))$.
+It would be interesting to study the tropical compactifications in this setting and to exhibit interesting examples.

-The linear algebraic group $\gln$ is a spherical homogeneous space when $G=\gln\times \gln$ is acting on it by left and right multiplication.
-Recall that if $x=(x_{ij}(t))$ is an invertible matrix with entries in $K$, there are matrices $g=(g_{ij})$ and $h=(h_{ij})$ with entries in $k[[t]]$, such that $gxh$ is in (inverse) Smith normal form, i.e.
+We work out many examples of spherical tropicalization and spherical tropical compactifications for subvarieties of non-toric spherical homogeneous spaces in \S\ref{allexamples}.
+A basic example is $\gln$ viewed as a spherical homogeneous space of $\gln\times \gln$, which acts on $\gln$ by left and right multiplication.
+Recall that if $x=(x_{ij}(t))$ is an invertible matrix with entries in $K$, there exist matrices $g=(g_{ij})$ and $h=(h_{ij})$ with entries in $k[[t]]$, such that $gxh$ is in ``reversed'' Smith normal form